urdformer/urdformer/README.md

 ```
 Please use `--scene kitchen` when doing kitchen images.
 Note that this step will take about a few second to 1min per object depending on numbers of parts the object has.
 Alternatively, you can skip this step if you only want to generate URDFs.
-By default, the texture for inside the drawer is black, but you can change it to any
+By default, the texture for inside the drawer is black, but you can change it to any images you like.

 3 .
 Last step is the URDF prediction.
 For single object prediction, run:
 ```bash